Skip to main content

 Minikai is powered by a large language model that's been configured for the care sector.
 It understands NDIS and aged care terminology, uses person-centred language, and knows how to structure common documents like progress notes, family updates, and progress reports.

-A Mini doesn't browse the internet or pull information from external sources.
+ℹ️ Good to know: A Mini doesn't browse the internet or pull information from external sources.
 It only works with the data that's been provided for that specific person.
 All AI processing happens in Australian Azure data centres.

 What a Mini produces is always a draft or a summary — not a clinical decision.
 You review, edit, and apply your own judgement before using anything it generates.
+For more on this, see Human in the Loop.

-Need Help?
+Need help?

 Did this answer your question?